anners/translate-fe/README.md

 ```
 gcloud container clusters create translate
 ```
-Create a secret with your private key
+Create a secret with your private key, the deployment file assumes the key is named key.json.
+If not, update the deployment file.
 ```
 kubectl create secret generic translate-key --from-file=key.json=<path-to-key>.json
 ```